opensearch-project/neural-search/DEVELOPER_GUIDE.md

 ### Supported configurations

-Be default neural-search plugin supports `lucene` k-NN engine for local runs.
+By default, neural-search plugin supports `lucene` k-NN engine for local runs.
 Below is the sample request for creating of new index using this engine:

 ```
 {